 MAGEC Grow Rod Procedure for Scoliosis Treatment

-What is the MAGEC Grow Rod Procedure?
+What are MAGEC Grow Rods?